Re-Quant/rxjs-awaitable-observables/README.md

 import '@z-brain/rxjs-awaitable-observables';
 ```

-That is all 🙂 Feel free to use async/await with observables 😉
+That is all 🙂&nbsp; Feel free to use async/await with observables 😉

 **Detailed description:**

 * In case of Angular project it can be `main.ts`
 * In case of a server project it is the entry file of your server app (`index.ts` or `server.ts` in most cases)

-# 3. Configure you testing framework
+### 3. Configure you testing framework

 If you are going to use async/await with observables in any kind of your tests (unit / e2e) there are two ways to do it: